LegoKeoni/expluceplayer/content/post/the-3-5mm-cable/the-3-5mm-cable-episode-1.md

 ## Episode synopsis

-**(1/5)** It’s Tuesday, it’s primetime, it’s the totally original idea (from Ben Allen), The 3.5mm cable!
-If you’re feeling as sense of déjà vu, it’s because you are!
-Join me as I play as much of Ben’s playlist from his show, The Aux Cord, from the previous week as possible.
-If you don’t listen to this, at least [listen to his](https://ury.org.uk/schedule/shows/14044)…!

-N.B.
-All the views communicated during this programme are those of Ben Allen’s and not mine.
+**(1/5)** It’s Tuesday, it’s lunchtime, it’s the totally original idea (from Ben Allen), The 3.5mm cable!
+Join Keoni as he dials it up to 11 in his exploits of radio-based parodies.
+The whole show is transcribed from [episode 1 of The Aux Cord](https://ury.org.uk/schedule/shows/timeslots/148448/), so it must be stressed that all the views communicated during this programme are those of Ben Allen’s and not Keoni's.

 **First aired**: 12pm-1pm, Tuesday 9th February 2021